-Tammy Hembrow Shows Off New Athletic Garb While Popping Booty-Revealing Squats In The Gym In Latest Insta Clip
+Tammy Hembrow Shows Off New Athletic Garb While Popping Booty-Revealing Squats In The Gym

 Although Tammy is promoting a different brand in her post, she has her own athleisure line, called Saski Collection.
 On the website, the brand is described as having “been created for women with a passion for fitness and fashion, with each piece designed with a focus on both strength and style.”

-The high quality tights, crop tops, and hoodies are sold in over 190 countries, bringing in a revenue of around $3.6 million, according to the Daily Mail.
+The high-quality tights, crop tops, and hoodies are sold in over 190 countries, bringing in a revenue of around $3.6 million, according to The Daily Mail.
 In 2018, the company was even awarded one of Westpac’s 2018 200 Businesses of Tomorrow after just a year after it was started.

 Tammy says of her company, “With Saski Collection I was able to marry fitness and fashion, it was the perfect match.”